open-mmlab/mmaction2/docs/en/user_guides/1_config.md

   If the value to be updated is a list or a tuple.
 For example, the config file normally sets `model.data_preprocessor.mean=[123.675, 116.28, 103.53]`.
 If you want to change this key, you may specify `--cfg-options model.data_preprocessor.mean="[128,128,128]"`.
-Note that the quotation mark " is necessary to support list/tuple data types, and that **NO** white space is allowed inside the quotation marks in the specified value.
+Note that the quotation mark " is necessary to support list/tuple data types.

 ## Config File Structure

-There are 3 basic component types under `config/_base_`, model, schedule, default_runtime.
+There are 3 basic component types under `config/_base_`, models, schedules, default_runtime.
 Many methods could be easily constructed with one of each like TSN, I3D, SlowOnly, etc.
 The configs that are composed by components from `_base_` are called _primitive_.